 Candidates with majors in art, music, and physical education complete two weeks of internship in art, music, or physical education.
 Interns have full-day placement with half of experience at the secondary level and half at the elementary level.
-Prerequisite: subject-area methods courses, EDUC3520, admission to the Teacher Education program, and approval for student teaching.
+Co-requisite: subject-area methods courses, EDUC3520, admittance into Teacher Education.
 (Graded on a Pass/Fail basis.)